 Startup costs are one of the first things to consider.
 In most cases, it’s easy to drastically underestimate the amount of investment – both time and financial – necessary to start your own business.

-Here are some things to factor into your decision to start your own home healthcare business, which should help you approximate a realistic budget and timeline:
+Here are several factors to take into account when deciding to start your own home healthcare business, which should help you approximate a realistic budget and timeline:

 Medical Skilled Home Healthcare Agency vs. Non-Medical Homecare Agency

-Many industry newcomers do not realize the distinction between a skilled medical home healthcare agency and a non-medical home care agency.
-Unsurprisingly, there will be a difference in the amount of money and time you’ll need to start up a non-medical or medical agency.
+Many industry newcomers do not realize the distinction between a skilled medical home health agency and a non-medical home care agency.
+Unsurprisingly, there will be a difference in the amount of money and time you’ll need to start up a non-medical or skilled care agency.

 Skilled medical home healthcare agencies administer licensed nursing care and rehabilitation therapy services under a physician’s orders.
-The startup costs for these types of home healthcare agencies is understandably higher.
+The startup costs for these types of home care agencies are understandably higher.
 Typically, the profit margins are higher, too, once the business gets up and running.
 For example, the combined average revenue for BrightStar Care (first locations only) that operated for all of 2019 is $1,925,681.*

 Non-medical home care services include personal care, assistance with daily living activities, meal preparation, housekeeping and transportation.
 These services are ideal for individuals with developmental disabilities and for seniors who want to remain safe and comfortable at home, but might not need skilled nursing or therapy services.

 Many of the initial costs incurred will include licensing expenses, administrative work and expenses of the care providers.
-Additional costs that can be difficult to estimate include computer software and hardware, training, consulting and the costs of a commercial office space.
+Additional costs include computer software and hardware, training, consulting and the costs of commercial office space.

 Finding the right systems for every facet of your startup business can be challenging as a new entrepreneur.
 But, a franchise model takes care of these areas for you.
-Not only does the franchise model provide proven systems and a framework for success, but the estimated expenses of getting your agency up and running are all included in the initial investment range of the franchise disclosure document of the franchise model.
+Not only does the franchise model provide proven systems and a framework for success, but the expenses of getting your agency up and running are all included in the initial franchise investment.
 This circumvents any problems you may have from unforeseen costs.

 - Name and logo development